Grogu's Half-Batch Macarons

 ...
 I need to repeat this for my future self.
 Do not use the convection oven setting

 Seriously, I am always trying to use the convection setting for macarons and they always turn out terrible, but when I use the regular bake setting they generally come out alright.
 Once the oven is preheated, bake the macarons for 15 minutes.
 They should have popped up with a lacy little foot underneath.
-At this point they're still really fragile, so take them out of the oven, set them aside to cool, and do not touch them until they are cold.
-I mean cold!
+Now, turn the oven off, open the oven, and turn the baking sheet 180 degrees.
+Close the oven, and let the macarons sit in the oven for an additional five minutes.
+This will allow the bottoms of the macarons to harden completely.
+After the five minutes is up, remove the baking sheet from the oven and allow the macarons to cool undisturbed.

 Once they're completely cold, carefully peel the shells off of the baking sheet/parchment paper.
 At this point, you can store the shells unfrosted in the fridge or freezer if you're making them ahead of time, or go ahead and pipe some frosting in between if you're going to eat them soon.
 I like to add the filling the night before I'm going to eat or serve them and let them age a bit in the fridge, but that can also backfire if you're using a very liquid filling.
 Once I made a quick strawberry jam as a filling and it made the macarons very soggy by the next day.